Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/kbuild/kconfig-language.rst

 semantics is welcomed.
 One project deduced Kconfig semantics through the use of the xconfig configurator [1]_.
 Work should be done to confirm if the deduced semantics matches our intended Kconfig design goals.
+Another project formalized a denotational semantics of a core subset of the Kconfig language [10]_.

 Having well defined semantics can be useful for tools for practical evaluation of dependencies, for instance one such case was work to